jbrockopp/docs/content/administration/server/docker/_index.md

 You can refer to [Redis's official documentation](https://redis.io/topics/quickstart/) on installing and configuring the service.

-// TODO: more dependencies we need to cover?

 ## Installation

 This section provides an example of installing the server with Docker.